The Good and the Bad of Swift Programming Language

 Created by Apple in 2014.
 Backed up by one of the most influential tech companies in the world, Swift is set to become the dominant language for iOS development and beyond.

 Open source.
 Swift creators acknowledged the fact that in order to build a defining programming language, the technology needs to be open for all.
-So, within its three years of existence, Swift acquired a large supportive community and an abundance of third-party tools.
+So, within its seven years of existence, Swift acquired a large supportive community and an abundance of third-party tools.

 Safe.
 Its syntax encourages you to write clean and consistent code which may even feel strict at times.
 Swift provides safeguards to prevent errors and improve readability.